 LD50 | LD50 = Dose / Weight |

-Here are some tips for effectively using the listed formulas on the AP Environmental Science exam:
+Here are some tips for effectively using formulas on the AP Environmental Science exam:

 - Show All Work: Always show your work when performing calculations, even if they seem simple.
 This can help you understand and review your process.
-Don't forget to include units in your calculations; they provide important information.
+Don't forget to include units in your calculations.

-- Develop Math Sense: Make sure your answers actually make sense.
-If you calculate something, like a cost of $50 billion per gallon of water, it's likely incorrect.
+- Develop Math Sense: Make sure your answers make sense.
+If a calculation produces an answer of $50 billion per gallon of water, it's likely incorrect.
 Trust your intuition while checking your answers.

-- Know Conversions: Be familiar with common conversion factors, such as the number of days in a year or hours in a day.
-Additionally, remember key population figures, like the U.S. and world populations in scientific notation.
+- Know Conversions: Be familiar with common conversion factors, including the number of days in a year and hours in a day.

 - Handle Negative Numbers: Be comfortable with negative numbers and understand how they affect calculations.
 For instance, going from -8°C to +2°C represents a 10°C change.

-- Rates: Recognize the various ways to calculate rates, and understand that rates are about how something changes over time.
-Also, remember that "per" means division, so miles per gallon is miles driven divided by one gallon.
+- Understand Rates: Recognize the various ways to calculate rates and understand that they are about how something changes over time.
+"Per" means division, so miles per gallon is miles driven divided by 1 gallon.

-- Use Dimensional Analysis: Use dimensional analysis (factor label) to perform conversions with units and conversion factors.
+- Use Dimensional Analysis: Use dimensional analysis to perform unit conversions.
 This method helps maintain the consistency of units in your calculations.

-- Population Growth Rate and Density: Learn how to calculate population growth rates and population density.
-These formulas are a necessity for environmental science calculations.
+- Calculate Population Growth Rate and Density: Learn how to calculate population growth rates and population density.
+Additionally, remember key population figures such as the U.S. and world populations are important in scientific notation.

-- Rule of 70: Use the Rule of 70 to predict doubling times based on the annual growth rate.
+- Know the Rule of 70: Use the Rule of 70 to predict doubling times based on the annual growth rate.
 This is necessary for understanding population dynamics.

 - Recognize Exponential Growth: Understand the formulas for exponential growth, which are important for studying population trends.